GluuFederation/flex/docs/admin/admin-ui/auth-server-interaction.md

 ## Accessing Config-API Endpoints

-To access Config API endpoints, Admin UI Backend generates client_credential token by following below steps:
+To access Config API endpoints, Admin UI Backend generates client_credentials token by following below steps:

 1. Admin UI Frontend calls **POST** `/session` endpoint of Admin UI Backend by passing User-Info JWT (UJWT) as parameter.
 2. The Admin UI backend verifies the signature of the UJWT.
 If the signature is valid, it creates session cookie with a random Session ID.
 Store the mapping of Session ID and UJWT along with created_date and expiry_date into the Jans persistence (in `adminUISession` table).